Invasion of Ambon: United Nations

 The Proclamation of the RMS has been a subject on the agenda of the United Nations, but was displaced there by the Korean War.
 On October 1, the RMS government requested intervention from the UN Security Council, Australia and the Netherlands to invade Indonesian troops.
 The Netherlands indicated that this was a matter for the UN and referred to the RTC transfer.

 Legacy

 The military engagements in Maluku prompted Kawilarang to establish what would later become Indonesia's special forces Kopassus.

+Although crushed militarily, the RMS’s demands for self-government and its opposition to political and economic domination from Jakarta foreshadowed tensions that would erupt elsewhere in Eastern Indonesia.
+Many of the issues it raised, regional marginalisation, uneven development, nepotism, and lack of local autonomy, became central themes in the Permesta rebellion (1957–1961) in North Sulawesi and were also shared by the Revolutionary Government of the Republic of Indonesia (1958–1961).
+Similar grievances would later fuel other separatist movements across the archipelago, including the Free Papua Movement (OPM, 1965–present) in Western New Guinea and the Free Aceh Movement (GAM, 1976–2005) in Aceh.
+Ironically, some Indonesian military figures who had fought against the RMS later rebelled for similar reasons.
+Alexander Evert Kawilarang, then commander of the Territorial Army in Eastern Indonesia and a key figure in the RMS defeat, went on to become one of the leaders of the Permesta revolt.